 Punting in football is quite common.
 Teams will often punt when they need to change field positions to give their defense a chance to stop the other team.
-A punter is one of the most critical positions in football.
+A punter is one of the most critical positions in football and for special teams.

-A punt in football is when the kicker holds the ball with 2 hands, and punts the ball right before it hits the ground.
-Football teams will punt the ball to the other team in order to change the field position.
+A punt in football is when the kicker holds the ball with two hands, releases it, and kicks the ball right before it hits the ground.
+The purpose of punting is to change the field position.

-An effective punter is an asset to the team, but it also affects the game’s outcome.
+An effective punter is an important asset to any football team.
 A punter is so effective that they help the offense by flipping the field position on the opposing team.

 Teams in the NFL, College, and even high school will typically have one person they’re going to designate as their punter.
 This person is responsible for kicking the ball as high and as far as possible in the air.